-Residential custodial staff will clean hallways, lounges, and bathrooms in the residence halls.
-You are responsible for cleaning your own room.
+Residential custodial staff will dean hallways, lounges, and bathrooms in the residence halls.
+You are responsible for deaning your own room.
 Vacuums are available in each building - See your RA.
 Do not leave trash outside rooms.
 All trash must be taken to dumpsters located outside of the residential complexes.

-CUSTODIAL CLEANING TIMES
+CUSTODIAL CLEANING TIMES \

-Ackerman, Heritage & Landers: Arbor Park & Barnum:

-Daily (M - F) Once every other week
+Ackerman, Heritage & Landers: Daily (M - F) Arbor Park & Barnum: Once every other week